john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 ---
 5 x 5 Gaussian Kernel
 ```

-{numref}`gaussian_kernel` shows a 5x5 Gaussian kernel with $\sigma$ = 1.
-Notice, the coefficients diminish with increasing distance from the kernel’s centre.
-Central pixels have a greater influence on the value of the output pixel than those on the periphery.

 Producing such a kernel of discrete coefficients requires an approximation of the Gaussian distribution.
 Theoretically, the Gaussian distribution is non-zero over its spatial extent $-\infty - \infty$.
 Covering the distribution would require a kernel of infinite size.
 But then, its values beyond, say, $5\sigma$ are negligible.
 (Given that the total area of a 1-D normal Gaussian distribution is 1, the area under the curve from $5\sigma$ to $\infty$ is about 2.9x10^{-7}$.)
 In practice, we can limit the kernel size to three standard deviations of the mean and still cover 99% of the distribution.